-Everyone loves pizza, but not everyone like to have all that wheat, cheese, and grease.
-Change up your usual pizza and try something much more upscale, like this fruity pizza which balances creamy, slightly sour goat cheese with tasty figs, berries, and pears.
+Everyone loves pizza, but not everyone likes to have all that wheat, cheese and grease.
+Change up your usual pizza and try something much more upscale, like this fruity pizza, which balances creamy, slightly-sour goat cheese with tasty figs, berries and pears.
 Just substitute sprouted grain flour and goat or cow kefir for the buttermilk (unless you have raw or grass-fed buttermilk).

 FIG RECIPES: Desserts

 This easy dessert recipe is the perfect way to get a double-dose of antioxidants in each tasty bite.
-Use a high percentage cocoa (75% and up is great) to get the most from this recipe and try subbing in good quality honey or maple syrup for any other sugar to boost the nutrient value even more.
+Use a high percentage cocoa (75 percent and up is great) to get the most from this recipe.

 23. Fig Fudge Balls